wp-plugins/kb-advanced-rss-widget/README.txt

 = What code do I need to place in my sidebar? =

 None.
 This is a widget, so you need to have the [widgets plugin](http://wordpress.org/extend/plugins/widgets/) running and you need to be using a widgets-enabled theme.
 You control all options for KB Countdown from the widgets administration menu.
+(Widgets are no longer a plugin in WP v2.2+)

 = Which fields are available in the feed? =